wuolah/test-frontend-developer/README.md

   Include inline comments to explain key or complex decisions.
 - **Commits:**
   Make frequent, descriptive commits that reflect your development process.

-## Implementation options 🚀
-You may choose one of the following approaches:

-### Non Cloud-native
-- Use React (preferably the LTS version) and any tools you typically use in a real-world application.

-### Cloud-native (AWS)
-- Develop the interface for an application hosted on AWS S3 and served via CloudFront.

 ## Instructions 🔧
 1. Fork this repository.